mietek/haskell-on-heroku-website/pages/tutorial/index.md

 </div>

 > ---------------------|---
-> _Expected time:_     | _120-180 seconds_
+> _Expected time:_     | _90–150 seconds_

-In this step, Halcyon restores the GHC, Cabal, and sandbox directories by using cached archives, and again performs an incremental build.
+In this step, Halcyon restores the GHC, Cabal, and sandbox directories from cache, performs an incremental build, and installs the app.

-The same sandbox directory is used again, because version constraints for our new dependencies were already declared:
+The previously restored sandbox directory can be used again, because version constraints for our new dependencies are already declared:

 ```
 $ git grep -E '^(old-locale|time)' step2 .halcyon/constraints